Select for tips:

 Marinas/boatyards, Moorings, Pumpout, Fuel, Elec Charging, Bridges, Slipways, Pubs, Fishing, Camp sites, Lock names, Emergency RVPs (all locks are shown by default).

-On the interactive map, tap (bottom left) and choose the overlays you want
+On the interactive map, tap plus (bottom centre) then tap and choose the overlay(s) you want

 Any icon now displayed as a map overlay can be tapped to reveal a popup with more information